Last modified: May 23, 2018 | Previous Versions

 Access Control and Privilege Management.
 The Data Exporter’s administrators must authenticate themselves via a central authentication system or via a single sign on system in order to administer the Services.

 Internal Data Access Processes and Policies – Access Policy.
 The Data Importer’s internal data access processes and policies are designed to prevent unauthorized persons and/or systems from gaining access to systems used to process personal data.
 The Data Importer designs its systems to: (i) only allow authorized persons to access data they are authorized to access; and (ii) ensure that personal data cannot be read, copied, altered or removed without authorization during processing, use and after recording.
 The systems are designed to detect any inappropriate access.The Data Importer employs a centralized access management system to control personnel access to production servers, and only provides access to a limited number of authorized personnel.
-LDAP, Kerberos and a proprietary system utilizing RSA keys are designed to provide the Data Importer with secure and flexible access mechanisms.
+LDAP, Kerberos and a proprietary system utilizing SSH certificates are designed to provide the Data Importer with secure and flexible access mechanisms.
 These mechanisms are designed to grant only approved access rights to site hosts, logs, data and configuration information.
 The Data Importer requires the use of unique user IDs, strong passwords, two factor authentication and carefully monitored access lists to minimize the potential for unauthorized account use.
 The granting or modification of access rights is based on: the authorized personnel’s job responsibilities; job duty requirements necessary to perform authorized tasks; and a need to know basis.
 The granting or modification of access rights must also be in accordance with The Data Importer’s internal data access policies and training.
 Approvals are managed by workflow tools that maintain audit records of all changes.
 Access to systems is logged to create an audit trail for accountability.
 Where passwords are employed for authentication (e.g., login to workstations), password policies that follow at least industry standard practices are implemented.
-These standards include password expiry, restrictions on password reuse and sufficient password strength.
+These standards include restrictions on password reuse and sufficient password strength.
 For access to extremely sensitive information (e.g., credit card data), the Data Importer uses hardware tokens.

-(a) Data Storage, Isolation & Logging.
+(a) Data Storage, Isolation and Logging.

 The Data Importer stores data in a multi-tenant environment on the Data Importer-owned servers.
 The data and file system architecture are replicated between multiple geographically dispersed data centers.
 The Data Importer also logically isolates the Data Exporter’s data, and the Data Exporter will be given control over specific data sharing policies.
 Those policies, in accordance with the functionality of the Services, will enable the Data Exporter to determine the product sharing settings applicable to end users for specific purposes.
 The Data Exporter may choose to make use of certain logging capability that the Data Importer may make available via the Services.